AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

        development index and job creation, Renew.
 Energy, 94 (2016), pp. 280-293
 ..
 [4] M. Petrelli, D. Fioriti, A. Berizzi, C. Bovo, D. Poli, A novel multi-objective method with online Pareto pruning for multi-year optimization of
        rural microgrids, Appl.
 Energy, 299 (2021)
+..
+[5] S. L. Balderrama Subieta, W. Canedo, V. Lemort, and S. Quoilin, Impact of Diesel generator limitations in the robust sizing of isolated hybrid
+       Microgrids including PV and batteries, in 30th International Conference on Efficiency, Cost, Optimization, Simulation and Environmental Impact of
+       Energy Systems, 2017